50-Days-of-Python/Day-16/README.md

 # Day-16

-Write a program that takes a string of numbers as input and prints the `biggest odd number` in the list.
-For example, if you pass `23569` as an argument, your program should print `9`.
 Write a function called **sum_list** with one parameter that takes a **nested list** of integers as an argument and returns the sum of the integers.
 For example, if you pass **[[2, 4, 5, 6], [2, 3, 5, 6]]**
 as an argument your function should return a sum of **33**.